 To get the most accurate results from an exam, your cat should be as relaxed as possible.
 Anxiety can throw off the results of basic vital signs such as blood pressure, respiratory rate, temperature, and pulse rate.
 According to the American Association of Feline Practitioners, stress can also make diabetes hard to diagnose and treat because “cats can have abnormally high blood glucose levels just from stress.”

 Do you have experience with mobile veterinarian services?
-Would love for you to share your experience in the comments below for others to learn from.
+Let everyone know about it in the comments below so we can all learn together.